smartmind-team/thanosql-docs/docs/en/getting_started/data_upload.md

 ---
-title: How to upload your data to ThanoSQL workspace
+title: How to upload your data to the ThanoSQL workspace
 ---

-# __How to upload your data to ThanoSQL workspace__
+# __How to upload your data to the ThanoSQL workspace__

 ## __Preface__